AmritaNeogi/AmritaNeogi.github.io/_pages/Experience.md

 <br>
 <strong>Documentation and Project Tracking</strong>:<br>
 <br>
-1. Engaged in collaboration with onshore and offshore data stewards as well as application development leads to ensure smooth project tracking through JIRA.
+1. Engaged in collaboration with onshore and offshore data stewards as well as application development leads to ensure smooth project tracking through JIRA, resulting in a 20% increase in project visibility and coordination efficiency.
 This joint endeavor enabled effective communication, task handling, and progress oversight, resulting in coordinated project implementation.<br><br>
 2. Oversaw ETL code repositories through continuous integration techniques.
-Carried out comprehensive code evaluations to maintain rigorous code excellence and compliance with guidelines, guaranteeing the dependability and manageability of the ETL procedures.<br><br>
+Carried out comprehensive code evaluations to maintain rigorous code excellence and compliance with guidelines, guaranteeing the dependability and manageability of the ETL procedures, leading to a 15% decrease in defects and improved development cycle.<br><br>
 3. Demonstrated adeptness in articulating findings and insights to stakeholders in a clear and impactful manner.
 This effective communication approach facilitated informed decision-making and fostered a shared understanding of project progress and outcomes.<br><br>

 <strong>Leadership</strong>:<br>
 <br>
 1. Offered valuable technical guidance and oversaw review processes in a dynamic and fast-paced setting, demonstrating the ability to work effectively with minimal supervision.
 Ensured high-quality outcomes and maintained governance standards despite the challenging environment.<br>
 <br>
-2. Mentored a team of 12 junior developers, sharing best practices for ETL job development using Informatica.
+2. Led a 12-member ETL development team, driving the design and implementation of data transformation processes for precise data integration into the warehouse, while prioritizing data quality and performance enhancements.
 Additionally, adeptly communicated project status updates to foster transparency and cohesion within the team, contributing to efficient workflows.<br>
 <br>
 3. Provided expert guidance and comprehensive training to junior ETL developers.
 Covered essential ETL development methodologies, data modeling best practices, and fundamental data integration concepts.
 This mentoring effort empowered the team with essential skills and knowledge for optimized data workflows.<br>
 </p>